The Early Days of Pogo CarShare (Communauto Alberta)

 The Beginning of Pogo CarShare

 Like many entrepreneurial ideas, the birth of Pogo came from identifying an unmet need in the marketplace.
-Edmonton is a car-dependent city that has been yearning for the growth of alternative transportation options, with plans to expand the light-rail transit system and add dedicated bike lanes.
+Edmonton is a car-dependent city that has been yearning for the growth of alternative transportation options.
+There are plans to expand the light-rail transit system and add dedicated bike lanes.
 After multiple trips to cities like Calgary and Vancouver, Kieran Ryan and his co-founders knew a carsharing service was needed.

 It was important for Ryan to offer a service that was shaped around local needs.
 Being born and raised in Edmonton, Ryan understood first-hand the areas that should be serviced to build a foundation for carsharing.